drclaw1394/perl-socket-more/README.md

 # MOTIVATION

 I wanted an easy way to listen on a particular interface ONLY.
-The normal way of wild card addresses "0.0.0.0" or the unspecified IPv6 address, will listen on all interfaces.
-Any restrictions on connecting sockets will either need to be implemented in the firewall or in application code accepting and then closing the connection, which is a waste of resources.
+The normal way of wild card addresses "0.0.0.0" or "::", will listen on all interfaces.
+Any restrictions on connecting sockets will either need to be implemented in the firewall or in application code accepting and then closing the connection.
+This is a waste of resources and a potential security problem.

 Manually creating the multitude of potential addresses on the same interface (especially for IPv6) is a pain to maintain.
+This module reduces the effort by generating all combinations of parameters and then filters out what doesn't make sense and what you don't want

 # POTENTIAL FUTURE WORK

+- reduce memory overhead
-\-A more expanded network interface queries for byte counts, rates.. etc
+- network interface queries for byte counts, rates.. etc

-\-Support for more address family types (i.e link)
+- expand address family types support(i.e link)
+- network change events/notifications

 # API